 What is an Examination Under Oath - Should I Hire an Attorney?

-If you have ever filed an insurance claim, there is a strong change you have been asked to engage in an Examination Under Oath (“EUO”).
+If you have filed an insurance claim, there is a strong change you have been asked to engage in an Examination Under Oath (“EUO”).
 An EUO is a process that is used by insurance companies to gather information about an insurance claim in an effort to prevent fraud, determine coverage, and also to allow an insured to prove the extent of their damages.
 More often than not, an insured is contractually obligated to engage in the EUO.
 Therefore, if the insured does not strictly comply with the requests of the EUO pursuant to the insurance contract, the insurance company can deny coverage entirely.

 During the EUO, a representative of the insurance company (often times an attorney) is given an opportunity to ask the insured various questions related to the loss.
 The insured is sworn under oath prior to answering any questions, and there is generally a court reporter present to transcribe and memorialize the EUO so the statements made can be used against the insured in the future.